-Martial Arts instructor pleads guilty to multiple sex offenses
+Martial arts instructor pleads guilty to multiple sex offenses

 Apr.
-15—WILKES-BARRE — A Pittston Township man charged with sexually assaulting several women including when they were children decades ago pled guilty in Luzerne County Court on Thursday.
+15—WILKES-BARRE — A Pittston Township man charged with sexually assaulting several women, including when they were children decades ago, pleaded guilty in Luzerne County Court on Thursday.

 David John Williams, 59, of Boston Street, was arrested several times by county detectives and Pittston police beginning in February 2021.